yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ### Token Usage Rate Limiting

-AI Gateway project extended the envoy gateway `BackendTrafficPolicy` with a generic usage based rate limiting in [#4957](https://github.com/envoyproxy/gateway/pull/4957).
+AI Gateway project extended the `Envoy Gateway` `BackendTrafficPolicy` with a generic usage based rate limiting in [#4957](https://github.com/envoyproxy/gateway/pull/4957).
 For supporting token usage based rate limiting, we reduce the rate limit counter in the response path.
 Since the reduction happens after the response is complete, the rate limiting is not enforced for the current but the subsequent requests.
 The token usages are extracted from the standard token usage fields according to the OpenAI schema in the ext proc `processResponseBody` handler.